ben182/laravel-ab/README.md

 ### Goals

-To complete a goal simply call the completeGoal function
+To complete a goal simply call:

 ```php
 AbTesting::completeGoal('signup')
 ```

-The function will increment the conversion of the goal with this experiment.
+The function will increment the conversion of the goal assigned to the active experiment.
 If there isn't an active experiment running for the session one will be created.
 You can only trigger a goal conversion once per session.
 This will be prevented with another session item.
 The function returns the underlying goal model.

-To get all completed goals for the current session
+To get all completed goals for the current session:

 ```php
 AbTesting::getCompletedGoals()
 ```

 ### Report

-To get a report of the pageviews, completed goals and conversion call the artisan command ab:report
+To get a report of the pageviews, completed goals and conversion call the report command:

 ```bash
 php artisan ab:report
 ```

-This prints something like this
+This prints something like this:

 ```
 +---------------+----------+-------------+
 | Experiment    | Visitors | Goal signup |